 What is Medicare?

-Medicare is a federal program - administered through Centers for Medicare and Medicaid Services (CMS) - that provides health insurance coverage to eligible elderly and disabled individuals no matter what their income is.
-Coverage benefits vary based on the site of service (i.e., doctors office, hospital inpatient, hospital outpatient, or home health treatments).
+Medicare is a federal program - administered through Centers for Medicare and Medicaid Services (CMS) - that provides health insurance coverage to eligible elderly and disabled individuals no matter their income.
+Coverage benefits vary based on the site of service (i.e., doctors office, hospital inpatient, hospital outpatient or home health treatments).